dumijay/CalDOM/README.md

 _("<q>").find("<q>");
 ```

-## Access any Element property or execute its methods.
+## Access element's properties or execute its methods.

 ```js
 //Call n-th level function for all elements and get return results as an array.